CRS and the Six Tasks of Catechesis

 Catechesis promotes a missionary spirit that prepares the faithful to be present as Christians in society.

 Catechesis helps the faithful understand how we fulfill our vocation in the world.
-CRS provides avenues for people to be present as Christians in society through opportunities like CRS Fair Trade, which helps us practice our faith in the marketplace.
+CRS provides avenues for people to be present as Christians in society through opportunities like CRS Ethical Trade, which helps us practice our faith in the marketplace.

 The Tasks of Catechesis listed are from the USCCB’s National Directory for Catechesis.